 "Friendly Shandong Remarkable Shandong" 2023 Beijing Presenting Event kicks off

 In recent years, Shandong has been consistently enhancing its regional public image by prioritizing the improvement of service and product quality.
 "Friendly Shandong Remarkable Shandong" has emerged as a prominent business card for Shandong's high-quality development.
 This business card is deeply rooted in the rich cultural heritages of the Qilu land.
-It represents the dynamic force of innovation and creativity, embodies the unwavering pursuit of excellence.
+It represents the dynamic force of innovation and creativity, embodies the unwavering pursuit of excellence, and showcases the confidence and charm of openness and inclusivity.

 During their speeches, Caroline Elizabeth Wilson, the United Kingdom's Ambassador to China, and Deng Xiaogang, deputy minister of the Agriculture and Rural Affairs expressed their appreciation for the presenting event, which showcased Shandong's hospitality and excellent products.
 They encouraged all participants to take advantage of this platform to enhance communication, promote cooperation, and increase the popularity and influence of "Friendly Shandong Remarkable Shandong" both nationally and globally.

-This event is hosted by the Shandong Provincial People's Government.
+This event is hosted by the Shandong Provincial People's Government and will last until 12th.
 It includes the opening ceremony, special promotion events, achievement exhibitions, sales, and drama performances.
-Through immersive promotion events, exhibitions and sales, it aims to showcase the achievements of the"Friendly Shandong Remarkable Shandong"brand construction, allowing domestic and foreign guests to experience the hospitality and excellence of Shandong up close.
+Through immersive promotion events, exhibitions and sales, it aims to showcase the achievements of the "Friendly Shandong Remarkable Shandong" brand construction, allowing domestic and foreign guests to experience the hospitality and excellence of Shandong up close.

 Share this article